 There is a huge range of off the shelf anti-static cleaning products available which work in the same way as standard floor cleaning chemicals, but they include an anti-static additive.
 This attracts moisture from the atmosphere which consequently eliminates static build-up.

 For light cleaning, you should never use a standard dust pan and broom as this can generate static charge.
-Rather, you should use one that is made from an anti-static raw material with no additional coating as this makes it ESD safe – see here.
+Rather, you should use one that is made from an anti-static raw material with no additional coating as this makes it ESD safe.
+Our ESD dust pan and broom can be used in Electrostatic Protected Areas without the risk of ESD.

 Floor marking tapes are highly recommended to use in any industrial environment whether that’s in a warehouse or production room.
 Essentially, floor marking tapes are designed to mark the boundaries of an Electrostatic Protected Area.